dana-rocha/dana-rocha/README.md

 -->

 ## 🌱 Currently
 Actively looking for full-time roles in Informatics or Data Analytics.
-I am also working on enhancing my technical skillset while on the job search.
+Also working on enhancing my technical skillset while job hunting.

 ## 💬 Background
 - (2018) Graduated from Northeastern University with a B.S Biochemistry with the intention of going to medical school.